Zume, the Robotic Pizza Company, Makes Pies Only a Robot Could Love

-Zume, the robotic pizza maker, is now valued at more than $2 billion, thanks to its latest round of investment.
-According to the Wall Street Journal, this latest infusion of funds—$375 million—came entirely from Softbank; and the Japanese conglomerate apparently has another $375 million at the ready should Zume need it.
+Zume, the robotic pizza maker, is now valued at more than US $2 billion, thanks to its latest round of investment.
+According to The Wall Street Journal, this latest infusion of funds—$375 million—came entirely from SoftBank; and the Japanese conglomerate apparently has another $375 million at the ready should Zume need it.
 The valuation, in Silicon Valley terms, makes the new company a unicorn, one of the rare breed of startups thought to be worth over $1 billion.

 This is just wrong.
 Because it’s just not good pizza.